ICanBoogie/HTTP/README.md

 ### Delivering a file

 A file may be delivered using a [FileResponse][] instance.
-Cache control and _range_ requests are handled automatically, you just have to provide the pathname of the file to transfer (or a `SplFileInfo` instance) and a request.
+Cache control and _range_ requests are handled automatically, you just need to provide the pathname of the file, or a `SplFileInfo` instance, and a request.

 ```php
 <?php